Electropaedia logo

 All cells are not created equal

 The potential failure rate is even worse than this however due to the possibility of interactions between the cells.
-Because of production tolerances, uneven temperature distribution and differences in the ageing characteristics of particular cells it is possible that individual cells in a series chain could become overstressed leading to premature failure of the cell.
+Because of production tolerances, uneven temperature distribution and differences in the ageing characteristics of particular cells, it is possible that individual cells in a series chain could become overstressed leading to premature failure of the cell.
 During the charging cycle, if there is a degraded cell in the chain with a diminished capacity, there is a danger that once it has reached its full charge it will be subject to overcharging until the rest of the cells in the chain reach their full charge.
 The result is temperature and pressure build up and possible damage to the cell.
-During discharging, it is even possible for the voltage on the weaker cells to be reversed as they become fully discharged before the rest of the cells resulting in failure of the cell.
+With every charge - discharge cycle the weaker cells will get weaker until the battery fails.
+During discharging, the weakest cell will have the greatest depth of discharge and will tend to fail before the others.
+It is even possible for the voltage on the weaker cells to be reversed as they become fully discharged before the rest of the cells also resulting in early failure of the cell.
+Various methods of cell balancing have been developed to address this problem by equalising the stress on the cells.

 See Interactions Between Cells for more details.